rask/wprsrv/README.md

 **NOTE**: uninstalling the plugin using this procedure also destroys all posts this plugin has created (reservables and reservations).
 If not then the feature is *still* missing or there is a bug.

+## FAQ & Info

+**Is this production ready?**

+Yes and no. I use it in production on a site I work with often so keeping things in check is a breeze.
+I suggest that you wait a little longer for a really stable 1.0.0 version before using this in production.

+**The plugin updates are sloooow!*

+As far as I know, this is an issue with the GitHub releases system and the speed it offers.
+I'd like to keep this updatable directly from this GitHub repo, but if the speed does not get any better later on perhaps the wordpress.org plugin directory has its place here.
+Or maybe I'll just create a cache system, who knows.

+But yes, the slowness has been experienced and testing is on its way to make it faster.

+**Can you create feature X that allows me to do Y and Z?**

+Yes and no. Make a feature request at the issue tracker on GitHub and we'll see whether the idea is worth implementing.

 ## Upcoming features